sahutt/NOBPhage/README.md

 SRR10744092

 SRR10744093

 SRR10744094
-SRR10744095

 etc.

 #### awk

 An awk command can create a bash script for large sample sets by repeating the same command on a list of items line by line.
 So, we can use the accession list we retrieved from SRA to download the desired files.
 You can see an example of a simple awk created to import a list of files [here](https://github.com/sahutt/NOBPhage/blob/main/bash/fasterqdump.awk).
+Once the awk is created, you can create your bash script using the following awk command:

+awk -f file.awk list.txt > fasterqdump.sh
+the command takes the awk script you just made, and the accession list text file then creates the bash script document you want

-Now we should have a document that looks like this:
+Now we should have a document in your working directory that looks like this:

 fasterq-dump SRR6800320

 fasterq-dump SRR6800323

 fasterq-dump SRR6800324
-fasterq-dump SRR6800325
-fasterq-dump SRR6800326

 etc.

 Add your header to the [bash script](https://github.com/sahutt/NOBPhage/blob/main/bash/fasterqdump.sh), and a command to gzip all the downloaded .fastq files and submit.